GfSE/CoCoML-Pages/index.md

 Three categories are proposed:
 1. Well defined feature to transform, e.g. _uml:Class_, _uml:Generalization_ or _uml:Composition_.
 2. Weakly defined feature with a name to transform, where the name from a controlled vocabulary defines the meaning.
-For example, an entity with type _uml:Association_ and a name _bpmn:dataInputAssociation_ is interpreted as a reading relationship (between a task and a data object).
+For example, an association with type _uml:Association_ and a name _bpmn:dataInputAssociation_ is interpreted as a reading relationship (between a task and a data object).
 3. Feature not to transform.
 If used, a warning shall be issued.